szczyglis-dev/py-gpt/README.md

 ## Chat

-**+ Inline vision and image generation**

-In **PyGPT**, this mode lets you chat with models such as `GPT-6 Astra`, `GPT-5.6`, `GPT-4`, `o1`, `o3`, `Claude`, `Gemini`, `Grok`, `Perplexity (Sonar)`, `DeepSeek`, and many others.
+In **PyGPT**, this mode lets you chat with models such as `GPT-6 Astra`, `GPT-5.6`, `Claude`, `Gemini`, `Grok`, `Sonar (Perplexity)`, `DeepSeek`, and many others.
 PyGPT can use native SDKs from supported providers, including OpenAI, Google, Anthropic, and xAI, when enabled.
-It can also connect to providers and local services through OpenAI-compatible APIs, including `Responses API` and `ChatCompletions API` compatible endpoints where supported.
+It can also connect to providers and local services through OpenAI-compatible `ChatCompletions API` endpoints where supported.

 **Tip:** This mode uses the provider SDK directly.
 If there's no native client built into the app, models like Sonar or local Ollama models such as Qwen 3.6 and Gemma 4 are supported in Chat mode via LlamaIndex or OpenAI-compatible API endpoints.
 The app automatically switches to these endpoints when using non-OpenAI models.
 You can enable or disable the use of the native API SDK (per provider) in `Settings -> API Keys`.
 If the native SDK is disabled, the OpenAI SDK will be used via the compatible ChatCompletions API endpoint.
+Local `Ollama` models and models from other configured providers are also supported.

 Currently built-in native clients: